‘Time bomb’ lead pipes set to be removed. But first water utilities have to find them.

 An individual holds a lead pipe, a steel pipe and a lead pipe treated with protective orthophosphate.
-The Environmental Protection Agency is only now requiring water systems to inventory their lead pipes decades after new ones were banned (Photo courtesy of EPA).
+The Environmental Protection Agency is now requiring water systems to inventory their lead pipes decades after new ones were banned (Courtesy of EPA).

 TRENTON, Mo. — It took three years for officials to notice lead was seeping into the city’s drinking water.

 Missouri regulators had given the green light in 2014 for Trenton to start adding monochloramine to its drinking water to disinfect it without the harmful byproducts of chlorine.

 But by 2017, the city noticed something alarming.

 Lead levels in drinking water in the northwest Missouri town — population 5,609 — had spiked.